TousakaJ/gray-scott-sim-G18/README.md

+# Professional Skills Coursework 1 - Group 18 - BOOST Tests + Checks (from Desmond)
 # From Desmond:
-# Professional Skills Coursework 1 - Group 18

 This repository contains the first coursework for the Professional Skills course.
-The main file in this coursework is `gs.cpp`, a C++ programme that simulates the Gray-Scott model, a reaction-diffusion system.
+The main file in this coursework is `gs.cpp`, a C++ program that simulates the Gray-Scott model, a reaction-diffusion system.

 ## File Analysis: `gs.cpp`

-The `gs.cpp` file is a C++ programme that simulates a reaction-diffusion system using the Gray-Scott model.
+The `gs.cpp` file is a C++ program that simulates a reaction-diffusion system using the Gray-Scott model.
 The Gray-Scott model is a mathematical model that simulates the interaction of two chemical substances, U and V, under specific conditions.

-### programme Structure
+### Program Structure

-The programme is structured into several parts:
+The program is structured into several parts:

-1. **Global Variables and Constants**: The programme starts by defining several global variables and constants that control the simulation parameters, such as the grid size, diffusion rates, feed rate, kill rate, and time step.
+1. **Global Variables and Constants**: The program starts by defining several global variables and constants that control the simulation parameters, such as the grid size, diffusion rates, feed rate, kill rate, and time step.

 2. **Grid Initialization**: The `init()` function initializes the U and V grids.
 The U grid is initialized to 1.0 everywhere, while the V grid is initialized to 0.0 everywhere except for a rectangular region in the middle, where it is initialized to a random value between 0.0 and 1.0.